Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-13/_posts/2002-02-01-using-arrays.md

     }
 ```

 Remember this?
 What if I wanted to create an array of those two circles instead of creating all those variables?
-What does that look like?
+The code below shows how to implement this.

 ```js
     var myXs = [];